WxboySuper/Esports-Pickem-Discord-Bot/docs/database/database.md

 - `end_date`: Tournament end date
 - `is_active`: Whether tournament is currently running

+### Schema Version
+Tracks the current schema version for migrations.
+- `version` (Primary Key): Schema version number
+- `applied_at`: Timestamp when version was applied

+## Schema Versioning

+The database tracks schema versions to support future migrations:

+1. A `schema_version` table stores the current schema version
+2. During initialization, the schema version is checked
+3. Migration functions can be added as needed to update from one version to another

 ## Relationships
 - **User and Picks**: A User can have many Picks (one-to-many).
     - Foreign Key: `Picks.user_id` references `User.user_id`.